michi84o/AccessBattle/README.md

 can program their own user interface for it.
 The DLL should be compatible with Mono and also run on Linux.

-The User interface is implemented in WPF using .NET 4.5.
+The User interface is implemented with WPF using .NET 4.5.
 You need at least Windows Vista SP2, Windows 7 SP1 or newer to use it.
 I tested it on Windows 7.